EUCAIM/Glossary/2-Glossary.md

 ### Data sovereignty

-Data stored outside of an organisation’s host country are still subject to the laws of the country where the data are stored [[26]](3-References.md#ref-26).
+Data stored outside of an organisation's host country are still subject to the laws of the country where the data are stored [[26]](3-References.md#ref-26).

 ### Data space